-Prerequisite: Principles of Manufacturing, Mechatronics I Mechatronics II is an advanced course in the manufacturing career cluster for students interested in learning more about such careers as mechatronics technician, maintenance technician, or electromechanical technician.
+Mechatronics II is an advanced course in the manufacturing career cluster for students interested in learning more about such careers as mechatronics technician. maintenance technician, or electromechanical technician.
 Following the groundwork of mechanics and electronics laid in Mechatronics I, this course covers basics of pneumatic, electro pneumatic, and hydraulic control circuits in a complex mechatronic system.
 In addition, the course addresses basic digital logic and programmable logic controllers (PLCs) employed in the mechanical, electronic, and control systems in a mechatronics system.
-Upon completion of this course, proficient students are able to explain the inter-relationships of components and modules within a complex mechatronic system.
+Upon completion of this course, proficient students are able to explain the interrelationships of components and modules within a complex mechatronic system.
 They understand the differences between hydraulic and pneumatic fluid power and can explain the scientific principles that apply.
 They also use technical documentation (such as datasheets, circuit diagrams, displacement step diagrams, timing diagrams, and function charts) to troubleshoot and resolve malfunctioning pneumatic and hydraulic components and circuits.
 They demonstrate understanding of the role of programmable logic controllers (PLC) in mechatronic systems and the ability to write, debug, and run basic ladder logic.
 (This class is a required dual enrollment class through Tennessee College of Applied Technology at no cost to students.)

-WORK-BASED LEARNING; Mechatronics 2 credits:
+WORK-BASED LEARNING; Mechatronics: 12th

-12th.....C13H42 Prerequisite: Must have at least 2 credits in the program area and meet the selection criteria as stated on the Work-Based Learning application.
-Please see Veronica Walton for an application.
+2 or 3 credits:.....C13H42 Prerequisite: Must have at least 2 credits in the program area and meet the selection criteria as stated on the Work-Based Learning application.
+Please see Veronica Walton or Timbra Sutton for an application.